 How many Texas towns with unique titles do you know?

 Some Texas towns boast their name with a nickname behind it.
-I have visited a few towns lately with titles that it is known for and thought it would be fun to list them here.
+I have visited a few towns lately with titles it is known for and thought it would be fun to list them here.
 Keep reading if you’re curious about how these towns got their special titles (or nicknames).
 If there are others I did not list, I would love to know them to include them on my list.
-This read is fun, and I bet you didn’t know all these Texas towns with unique titles existed, or do you?
+This is a fun read … and I bet you didn’t know all these Texas towns with unique titles existed or did you?

 Texas Towns With Special Titles

 Have you ever wondered why and how these Texas towns got their unique titles?
-Here are a few that I know about in alphabetic order.
+Here are a few that we found in alphabetic order.
+The “why,” you’ll need to look that up – some are here, most are not.

 Travel Pro Tip: Abilene has a zoo, too, including a Giraffe Safari Exhibit.